It's great to have you here, Rush Limbaugh, the EIB Network.

 You want freedom?

-You're gonna have to kill some of these babies.
+You're going to have to kill some of these babies.

 Right.

-Uh, this is um again the man who was there's no case there, Holder said, and his civil rights division at the uh Justice Department.
+This is, again, the man who was, there's no case there, Holder said, and his civil rights division at the Justice Department.

 They said the tax stalemate in Washington, a major reason that flagging consumer sentiment is now endangering the recovery.

-And separate reports, big business members of the business round table, along with manufacturers, home builders, and the Oil industry gave gloomy assessments of the recovery, said Congress decision to postpone action on tax cuts till after the election was weighing heavily on consumer sediment.
+In separate reports, big business members of the business roundtable, along with manufacturers, homebuilders, and the oil industry, gave gloomy assessments of the recovery.

-Verizon chief executive Ivan Seidenberg, who's a big Obama supporter back when business fundamentals are reasonably strong with low interest rates.
+Verizon chief executive Ivan Seidenberg, who's a big Obama supporter back when, said that bidden fundamentals are reasonably strong with low interest rates.

-Most businesses holding adequate capital to expand, but a lack of demand and inadequate demand by consumers was leading businesses to hold back on expansion and hiring new words.
+Most businesses holding adequate capital to expand, but a lack of demand and inadequate demand by consumers was leading businesses to hold back on expansion and hiring new world.

 I know he's an idiot, but that's what he said.